possan/rickusbley/README.md

 ## librick

 A small portable, fixed point rickrolling synth library, takes a sample rate and provides a stream of 8 bit audio samples.

+## What failed

+Getting stable audio stream without glitches or from the USB driver was way more difficult than expected, more work is needed.

+And doing just a bit more computation than the bare minimum during rendering seems to really break playback.

 ## Hardware